 The gedoogbeleid ensures that the sales of soft drugs isn’t being taken over by organized crime.
 It’s cheaper for the government not to have to spend tax money on prosecuting soft drug offenses, while at the same time there is evidence it leads to lower drug use and addiction rates than in other countries.
 Also the estimated tax revenues of € 400 million annually is certainly a reason to keep the gedoogbeleid as it is.
 For Amsterdam, the gedoogbeleid is one of the tourism industry keystones: 1 out of every 4 tourists who come to Amsterdam visit a coffeeshop.

-In practice, this means that everyone can buy and use small amounts of hash and marijuana without running the risk of arrest.
+In practice, this means that everyone can buy and use small amounts of hash and marijuana without running the risk of arrest, be it by using a CBDistillery Coupon Code and buying the products online or, more commonly, going to these coffeeshops.
 Growing and selling larger amounts however is punishable.

 Well-known Coffeeshops in Amsterdam